Life in Oklahoma

 Flyover Country: Pictures of Life in Oklahoma

 I was born in East Los Angeles but have lived in the nation’s Heartland since I was nine years old.
 From Texas and Arkansas to Kansas and Oklahoma, the majority of my life has been spent in Flyover Country.
 My brother still lives in L.A. and he told me many years ago that many people on the east and west coasts dismiss people in flyover country.
-Basically, their opinions, passions, pains, and stories are somehow deemed by coastal counterparts as less important because of seemingly less desired geographic location.
+Basically, their opinions, passions, pains, and stories are somehow deemed by coastal counterparts as less important because of our less desired geographic location.

 Therefore, through my photography, I strive to tell stories about life and those people and things that struggle to be seen and heard.
 As such, much of my work can be categorized as street photography.
 Also, candid photography.

 I am a hobby photographer and the majority of my work is amateur.
 Nevertheless, many of my photos have been featured in some great magazines and on some wonderful websites.
 A picture I took of the Oklahoma Capitol was featured on CNN.
+My work

 Mostly, I just love to take pictures of life in the Heartland, and that includes lots of pictures of the people and places I love.